FernandaAguirreOropeza/Supply-Chain-Analysis-for-Retail/README.md

 Create the inventory plan

-# 1. Problem statement and objective
+# 1. PROBLEM STATEMENT AND OBJECTIVE

 Inventory decisions matter because both extremes are costly.
 When stock is too low, the company risks losing sales and affecting the customer experience.
 When stock is too high, working capital remains tied up in products that are not moving fast enough.